jmarceli/redux-elm-boilerplate/CONTRIBUTING.md

    git checkout -b <topic-branch-name>
    ```

 4. Commit your changes in logical chunks.
-Please adhere to these [git commit message guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) or your code is unlikely be merged into the main project.
+Please adhere to Karma [commit message guidelines](http://karma-runner.github.io/0.10/dev/git-commit-msg.html) or your code is unlikely be merged into the main project.
 Use Git's [interactive rebase](https://help.github.com/articles/about-git-rebase/) feature to tidy up your commits before making them public.

 5. Locally merge (or rebase) the upstream development branch into your topic branch: